mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

   - As agreed previously we said once we dropped MantidPlot we would get to work on sorting out the dependency management issues.
 Above is something
     I put together to summarise the current state and look at solutions.
 Needs a bit of tidying then I'll open a pull request and we can discuss next time?

+- Nexus API might be deprecated.
+Do we:
+  - take ownership of it
+  - get rid of it, and replace by plain HDF5 CPP
+  - adopt the API from ESS

 - Discussion on hosting binaries:
   - Sourceforge continues to give us problems including timeouts on developer packages, and slow downloads for recent versions.
   - Bintray appears to be quite expensive for our needs (TBC with Martyn?)